“Yes, honey, I was there, too. I was just the one taking the pictures.”

 Here are a few more ideas that can help to generate interesting and natural family self portraits:

 - Have everyone make a silly face or do a silly pose.
 It may not produce the picture you want to hang over your living room mantle … but then, again, it may.
 Either way, there’s a good chance that it will help you and your kids/husband/etc loosen up.

 - Ask your kids to deliver the same expression that you do, or play Simon Says with them.
 It’s a great way to get them to engage with you instead of with the timer light flashing on the camera.

 - Let someone else be the director.
 Ask the oldest child what he/she wants to do, or have your youngest give everyone else instructions for posing or making a certain face.
 Letting your children be the boss for once makes the experience fun for them, and they may just think of something fantastic that never would have occurred to you.

 - Make sure everyone is touching, especially if you’re posing.
 It’s a classic rule of family portraiture, and yes – it still applies here.

 Most of the same rules apply here that would apply if you weren’t in the frame.
 Don’t be above bribery to get extended cooperation, make sure kids are well fed and well rested, and wipe faces and style your subjects ahead of time (if that’s something that is important to you).

 Have some of your own favorite family self portraits?
 Have other tips or approaches that have worked well for you?
-Share with us in the comments!!
+Share with me in the comments!